rubyatscale/packwerk-extensions/README.md

-You may make individual files public withhin a private package by usage of a comment within the first 5 lines of the `.rb` file containing `pack_public: true`.
+You may make individual files public within a private package by usage of a comment within the first 5 lines of the `.rb` file containing `pack_public: true`.

 Example: